faraaz-bot/memory-testing/docs/design/codegen.rst

 ~~~~~~

 Device functions should support arbitrary offsets and strides.
 Array
-indexes in device functions should be computed as:
+indexes in device functions should be computed as, eg:

 .. code-block::

+   int fft_index = threadIdx.x % width;
    int array_index = offset + fft_index * stride;

 Large twiddle tables
 ^^^^^^^^^^^^^^^^^^^^

-XXX
+Large 1D transforms are decomposed into multiple transforms.
+To
+reduce the size of twiddle tables, rotations can be decomposed into
+multiple stages as well.
+For example, the rotation through
+:math:`2\pi \cdot 280 / 256^2` can be decomposed into :math:`2\pi
+\cdot 1 / 256 + 2\pi 24 / 256^2`.
+The resulting twiddle table
+contains 512 entries instead of 65536 entries.

+Generated kernels should support these "large twiddle tables".

 Launching
 ^^^^^^^^^